-The Department of Teacher Education at Lindenwood University is hosting an accreditation visit by the Council for the Accreditation of Educator Preparation (CAEP) on January 27-29.
-Interested parties are invited to submit third-party comments to the visiting team.
-Please note that comments must address substantive matters related to the quality of professional education programs offered, and should specify the party’s relationship to the EPP (i.e., graduate, present or former faculty member, employer of graduates).
+The Department of Teacher Education at Lindenwood University hosted an accreditation visit by the Council for the Accreditation of Educator Preparation (CAEP) on January 27-29, 2015.
+Interested parties were invited to submit third-party comments to the visiting team.
+These comments addressed substantive matters related to the quality of professional education programs offered, and specified the party’s relationship to the EPP (i.e., graduate, present or former faculty member, employer of graduates).

 "Teaching and Leading as an Art and a Science"